wagdav/homelab/README.md

     $ ansible-galaxy install -r requirements.yml

-First time you provision a server
+First time you provision a server, add it to the inventory and re-run the main playbook

+    $ ansibe-playbook site.yml
-    $ ansibe-playbook bootstrap.yml
+    $ ansibe-playbook site.yml --tags bootstrap

 Test if all hosts are accessible